YouTube Stamper

 A random survey was conducted to get first-hand data regarding YouTube usage.

-Survey setup - asking random passerby to fill out a questionnaire in exchange for coffee.
+Survey setup - asking random passersby to fill out a questionnaire in exchange for coffee.

 Survey questions were based around how people used YouTube, what videos they tended to watch, how often people used YouTube Video Chapters and YouTube's built-in timestamping functionality, and how often people used YouTube's embed video functionality.

-If it could be shown that both chapters/timestamping and embed videos were reasonably popular, there would be a case that adding timestamping to embedded videos would be a useful feature for a significant number of users.
+If both chapters/timestamping and embed usage were reasonably popular, there would be a stronger case for adding timestamp lists to embedded videos.

 Survey Results